DocumentationAPI ReferenceRelease Notes

 • Value: The specific value to which the operator is applied.
 For example, for the GE operator, the value can be seen as a threshold, while for the IN operator, you would provide a set or list of values.

-For example, the block shown in the code snippet below labels any samples as "bad" if they meet at least one property condition.
+Example 1: The block shown below labels any samples as "bad" if they meet at least one property condition.
 For instance, if the 'toxicity' score of the output is less than or equal to 0.96, the interaction is annotated as bad.

 - type: property